mimecine/ar-new/src/content/artists/louise-bourgeois.md

     title: Femme, 2007
     info: 2007, Gouache on paper, 597 x 457 mm
     year: "2007"
-    credit: |+
+    credit: >+
       Gift of The Easton Foundation

-      Photo: Christopher Burke, © The Easton Foundation/Licensed by DACS
+      Photo: Christopher Burke, © The Easton Foundation/VAGA at ARS, NY and DACS, London 2025

       ​